 To achieve this, we measure the concentration of hydrogen (H2) and methane (CH4) in your exhaled breath.
-This TÜV certified measurement procedure guarantees a reliable and exact evaluation in a diagnostic laboratory and a very detailed results report.
+This TÜV certified measurement procedure guarantees a reliable and exact evaluation by a diagnostic laboratory and a very detailed results report.

 Please note that the test is not suitable for children.

 Quick: Only takes a few minutes

 Free analysis in the specialised diagnostic laboratory within days

 What is lactose intolerance?